Disclaimer: The Oppo UDP-205 was sent to us as a sample in exchange for our honest opinion. We thank Oppo Digital for this opportunity.

 All things imaging are into the very nice tier, with nothing lacking.
 Height, width, depth, and separation rated well only equates to the entire experience rating very well.
 I lean back and tip my hat at Oppo for it because they’ve adapted every piece of this machine to sound the way it does and in doing so, the imaging factors lack literally nothing.

 If I had to rate each imaging variant (HxWxDxS) then they’d all be 7.5/10s and rated identically the same.
 Imaging is just good, no doubt about it.
 I hate to say it, but when we get to the larger sound fields, they tend to sound overly stretched out and thin.
 Thankfully Oppo knows better and didn’t try to make the sound field overly emphasized.

 The price is right.
 The function and form factor are just gorgeous to boot.
-Oppo scores another market wrecker status on this product.
+Oppo scores another market wrecker status on the Oppo UDP-205.
 They are literally at the top of the food chain right now with a real best buy product here that does almost anything you want it to do.
 From amazing video quality to WiFi functionality and back to excellent sound quality in a modern setup?
 I can’t ask for more.
 Great job, Oppo.

 - Disc Types* 4K UHD Blu-ray, Blu-ray, Blu-ray 3D, DVD-Video, DVD-Audio, AVCHD, SACD, CD, Kodak Picture CD, CD-R/RW, DVD±R/RW, DVD±R DL, BD-R/RE

 - BD Profile BD-ROM Version 3.1 Profile 6 (also compatible with BD-ROM Version 2.5 Profile 5)